yorek/AzureFunctionUploadToSQL/README.md

 ## Create Database Objects

-In the Azure SQL database couple of tables and a stored procedures needs also to be created in order to have the sample worlking correctly.
+In the Azure SQL database couple of tables and a stored procedures needs also to be created in order to have the sample working correctly.

 Scripts to create the mentioned objects are available in

 `sql/create-objects.sql`

-Just execute it agains the Azure SQL database.
+Just execute it against the Azure SQL database.

-## Create a Function App function
+## Deploy and Run the Function App

-From the Azure Portal, go to the Function App blad and create a new fuction named `UploadToSQL` starting from the "BlobTrigger-CSharp" template.
-After that copy the content of the local `UploadToSQL` folder into the function, replacing the file if they already exists.

-Once everything is saved, that function should compile nicely (check the log to make sure of that).
+You can now run the Function app on your machine, or you can deploy using Visual Studio Code and its Azure Function extension.
+Or you can use `az functionapp` to deploy the function manually.

 ## Test the solution

-All the CSV  file that will be copied into the `csv` container will be loaded into Azure SQL and specifically into the
+All the CSV  file that will be copied into the `csv` container will be loaded into Azure SQL and specifically into the following tables:

 - File
 - FileData

-tables.
 To test the everything works copy the `test.csv` file to Azure:

     az storage blob upload --container-name csv --file SQL\test.csv --name test.csv --account-name csvimportdemo --account-key <your-account-key>

-if you open Function App Log you will see that the function has been invoked.
+if you open Function App Log you will see that the function has been invoked or, if you're running the function locally on your machine, you will see the log directly on the console.
 You will find the content of the `test.csv'` file into Azure SQL.